xJonathanLEI/substrate-contracts-workshop/0/introduction.md

 2. Using the ink! `cargo-contract` plugin to start a new project
 3. Building and testing our contract
 4. Deploying our contract on a local Substrate node
-5. Interacting with our contract using the Polkadot UI
+5. Interacting with our contract using the Canvas UI